DETAILED ACTION

 The specification shall contain a written description of the invention, and of the manner and process of making and using it, in such full, clear, concise, and exact terms as to enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and use the same, and shall set forth the best mode contemplated by the inventor of carrying out his invention.

-Additionally, the structure of the OX40 antibody determines its function.
+The structure of the OX40 antibody determines its function.
 The only OX40 antibody of the invention shown to have antitumor activity is HFB10-1E1hG1 (Example 5).
 This is a full-length agonistic antibody that “is anti-human IgG cross-linking dependent” (p.
-64, line 1) that includes an IgG1 Fc region (Example 3.2).
+66, line 1) that includes an IgG1 Fc region (Example 3.2).
 Note that OX40 antibody HFB301001 is disclosed as having antitumor activity, but no structural information about the antibody is provided (Example 14).
 Although, Raue et al. (AACR Virt.
 Meet.
-E-poster #2285, 2020, cited the IDS filed 2/13/23), identifies HFB301001 as being an IgG1 isotype antibody in Fig. 4.
+E-poster #2285, 2020, cited in the IDS filed 2/13/23), identifies HFB301001 as being an IgG1 isotype antibody in Fig. 4.
 As discussed in instant Example 3.1, entitled “Agonistic activity of HFB10-1E1hG1 in Jurkat report cells” (first paragraph):

 Anti-OX40 antibodies can be divided into two categories according to their different ways of activating, the first class of OX40 agonistic activity is independent of the Fc receptor cross-linking; the other class requires Fc receptor cross-linking for OX40 agonistic activity.
 Tumor tissue and surrounding draining lymph nodes have more tumor-associated inflammatory cells.
 The Fc receptor FeyR2b is more likely to be clustered around tumor cells.
 Therefore, “cross-linked antibody” agonists have higher tissue selectivity.
 Only in the tumor microenvironment can the antibody have a significant agonistic effect, while in the normal tissue parts of the body, the effect will remain at a low level.
 This can improve the safety window for treatment.

 Further, it was shown that the HFB10-1E1hG1 exhibited cooperative agonist effect with OX40L in the presence of crosslinking with anti-human IgG (p.
 66, lines 8-9).
-The need for cross-linking of an agonistic OX40 antibody for antitumor efficacy is supported by post-filingreferences Carrascosa et al. (J. Immunother.
+The need for cross-linking of an agonistic OX40 antibody for antitumor efficacy is supported by post-filing references Carrascosa et al. (J. Immunother.
 Canc.
 8:e000816, 13 pages, 2020) and Zhang et al. (Biomolecules 12:1209, 14 pages, Aug.
 2022).
 Carrascosa et al. notes (p.
 3/13, last paragraph), “OX40 is well known to require receptor trimerization for efficient signal transduction.”
 Experiments showed “OX40-mediated TIL [tumor infiltrating lymphocyte] expansion was dependent on efficient OX40 crosslinking.” (p.
-4/13, col. 1, second paragraph) In line with this an OX40 IgG1 was more effective than one having an IgG2 Fc in in vitro TIL expansion (p.
+4/13, col. 1, second paragraph) In line with this an OX40 IgG1 was more effective than one having an IgG2 Fc in in vitro tumor infiltrating lymphocytes (TIL) expansion (p.
 4/13 paragraph bridging cols.
 1-2).
 Zhang et al. examined 4 agonistic OX40 antibodies and found that in order to substantially activate the NF-kB pathway, all need crosslinking by an IgG Fc of the antibody to its receptors.
 They “demonstrated the critical role of cross-linking in amplifying the antibody-mediated downstream activation signal.” (p.
 6/14, end of first paragraph) It was found that not only epitope binding but also IgG isotype was important for antibody activity (e.g., p.
 2/14, second to last sentence of third paragraph).
-Claims 17, 18 and 26 are drawn to methods of treating cancer; however, none of the antibodies or antigen-binding domains thereof used in the method are required to have an Fc domain that binds an FcR and facilitates crosslinking by the antibody.
+Claims 17, 18 and 25 are drawn to methods of treating cancer; however, none of the antibodies or antigen-binding domains thereof used in the method are required to have an Fc domain that binds an FcR and facilitates crosslinking by the antibody.
 A method of treatment requires more than mere binding or minimal activity of a receptor.
 The activity must be sufficiently robust as to be therapeutic.
 Therefore, it reasonably appears absent evidence to the contrary that the antibody requires an IgG Fc domain able to bind FcR and produce OX40 crosslinking.

 The exception to this relates to the antibody-drug conjugate used in the method of claim 25.
 If the drug is cytotoxic, then as long as the antibody binds OX40 one skilled in the art might expect cytotoxicity directed to OX40-expressing Treg cells.
 The specification discusses that OX40 binding to OX40L reduces immunosuppression by regulatory T cells, which can promote an antitumor response.
 Though the instant specification has no working example of an OX40 antibody-drug conjugate, similar conjugates were in clinical use at the time of the invention (e.g., Herrera et al., Clin.
 Lymphoma Myeloma Leuk.
 18(7):453-468, 2018).
 Strugill et al. (Am.
-J. Hematol./Oncol.
+J. Hematol.
+Oncol.
 13(11):4-15, 2017, cited in the IDS filed 10/07/2025, paragraph bridging pp. 8-9) discusses that OX40 engagement on Tregs decreases their immunosuppression in the tumor microenvironment and that OX40 antibody agonists are promising antitumor agents.
 Again, however, this is dependent on OX40 engagement, which reasonably appears to require FcR binding by the antibody.
 Nevertheless, when OX40 engagement does not result from contact with an OX40 antibody, the introduction of a cytotoxic agent to the Treg and subsequent killing of the Treg would similarly be expected to produce an antitumor effect in the same tumor microenvironment.

 Double Patenting